Arizona woman sues city after arrest for feeding homeless: "Criminalized kindness"

 When asked for comment, Bullhead City officials pointed to a Facebook post Wednesday that claims Thornton's lawsuit is "misleading and lacks many critical details."
 The Food Sharing Event ordinance is "lawful" and doesn't apply to private groups or family gatherings, the city said.

-Thornton was in violation of the law, specifically because she was serving the food at Bullhead City Community Park, a public park.
+According to the city, Thornton broke the law because she was serving food at Bullhead City Community Park, a public park.

 "Individuals are free to serve food to any homeless person at their place of residence, church or private property," Bullhead Mayor Tom Brady said in the post.
 "Our ordinance applies to public parks only."